 - In Gartner’s 2016 Magic Quadrant, SAS has been ranked the best in terms of ‘ability to execute’ the 10th year in a row.

-- According to a massive study (2016) from Payscale.com which analyzed 54 million job profiles across the US, SAS Analytics is the most valuable skillset to have in today's job market.
+- According to an extensive study (2016) from Payscale.com, which analyzed 54 million job profiles across the US, SAS Analytics is the most valuable skillset to have in today's job market.
 According to the same survey, a data analyst equipped with SAS skills can earn 17% more than analysts without the skill.

 - According to a 2015 IDC report, SAS leads the global predictive analytics and agile BI market, with a market share of 33.3%.

 - According to McKinsey Global Institute's Report on Big Data, demand for analytical talent in the United States could be 50% - 60% higher than its projected supply by 2018

 - In India, SAS holds an astounding 70% of the analytics market share (Forbes)